RAMMP Diagnostic Protocol

 Definition

-It is designed to answer one question:
+The protocol is designed to answer one governing question:

 Is this the right growth lever to fund?